How to Read Transaction Log in SQL Server Easily

 Run DML Commands in SQL Server

 Here, we will run some DML scripts to verify how data insertion, deletion or updated is logged in the transaction log in SQL Server.
-Using this code, users able to track how a page is allocated or de-allocated.
+This is also a good method to how to read transaction log in SQL Server.
+Using this code, users are able to track how a page is allocated or de-allocated.

 Again, check our database Log file and we find out that there are a number of details logged in the Transaction Log file.
 Therefore, the need to filter the data.